Operating Thetan: Description

-OT Levels are part of "The Bridge", which is the set of ranks within Scientology.
+The OT levels are the upper part of "The Bridge to Total Freedom", which is the set of levels within Scientology.
 After having removed one's own "reactive mind" and thus attaining the state of "Clear", Scientologists may then go on to the OT levels.
 Scientology doctrine defines OT as the "highest state there is".
+Operating Thetan is represented by a symbol consisting of the letters OT with the T inside the O and each of the points of the T ending at the O's circumference.

-Operating Thetan is described within Scientology as a state of godliness, and Scientologists are taught they will have godlike control over "matter, energy, space and time" (known in Scientology jargon as MEST).
-Hubbard claimed that thetans were tricked into following religions, which prevented them from using their own power to create and destroy universes.
-The Church claims that the OT is not dependent on the universe and Scientologists who are at the Operating Thetan level claim that they have control over their lives and can "go exterior" from their bodies.
+An Operating Thetan (OT) is described within Scientology as a state of godliness, and Scientologists are taught they will have godlike control over "matter, energy, space and time" (known in Scientology jargon as MEST).
+Hubbard claimed that thetans were once tricked into following religions, which prevented them from using their own power to create and destroy universes.
+The Church claims that an OT is not dependent on the physical universe, and Scientologists who have attained the highest Operating Thetan level claim that they have control over their lives and can "go exterior" from their bodies.

+According to religious scholar J. Gordon Melton, "[The OT levels are] basically a variation of the Gnostic myth about souls falling into matter and the encumbrances that come with that. ...
+In the OT [levels], you're finding out that you're a thetan, that you've come into bodies before.
+Part of what you're trying to learn is exteriorization — how to get out of your body.
+You also learn that you carry a lot of encumbrances from past lives."

-While there are fifteen levels listed in Scientology teaching, the Church only offers eight.
+While there are fifteen OT levels listed on Scientology's Classification, Gradation and Awareness Chart, the Church only offers eight.
 According to former Scientologist and critic of the Church Mike Rinder, the promise of new levels has been used for decades to motivate church members to donate or repeat courses they have already taken in preparation.
 Rinder has said he doesn't believe these courses exist.

-The state of Operating Thetan is represented by a symbol consisting of the letters OT with the T inside the O and each of the points of the T ending at the O's circumference, which displays the level's initials, and is also intended to evoke the medieval O-T map representing the known world and, metaphorically, the entirety of the observable universe, over which a fully developed OT is believed to have immediate control.